 Appeal

 An Applicant may only appeal decisions against either a conditional Grant or a denial The ARB shall select three volunteers from the Board of Trustees or among recognized authorities in good standing with the Kantara community to act as ad hoc ARB members.
-This Appeal Board shall be subject to ARB confidentiality procedures, for the duration of the conflict resolution process The ad hoc members shall be acceptable to both the Chairman of the ARB and to the Applicant, each of whom shall endeavor to find mutually-acceptable members.
+This Appeal Board shall be subject to ARB confidentiality procedures, for the duration of the conflict resolution process.
+The ad hoc members shall be acceptable to both the Chairman of the ARB and to the Applicant, each of whom shall endeavor to find mutually-acceptable members.
 However, in the event that the mutually acceptable members cannot be found within one calendar month of the appeal being lodged, the Chairman of the ARB shall have the right to appoint an Appeal Board without further referral to the Applicant.

 The appeal shall be heard within a two-week period of the Appeal Board being established.
 The Appeal Board shall make one of the following recommendations: uphold the ARB decision; override the ARB decision; or, propose a remediation.

-The Appeal Board is constrained by the IAF and applicable Kantara Operating Procedures and may conduct their own investigations into the appeal as appropriate.

 Termination of Application

 An Application shall be considered terminated under any of the following circumstances: